 Can You Eat Raw Garlic?

-To enjoy the full benefits of garlic, it is highly recommended that you eat it raw.
+Garlic is commonly used in cooking or powder form in many recipes.
+Cooking garlic changes its taste, texture, and makes it milder, creamier, and subtler in flavor and aroma.
+However, prolonged cooking reduces its medicinal properties.
+Therefore, it’s recommended that you eat garlic raw to enjoy its full benefits.
 A study published in the Journal Food and Chemical Toxicology found that short-term heating reduces the anti-inflammatory effects of fresh raw garlic.
 So eating your garlic raw is highly recommended.

-That said, it is important to note that raw garlic tends to have a stronger, more pungent flavor.
-Having a large amount of garlic at once can give you a burning sensation inside the mouth.
-It also has a strong, pungent smell that can leave you with a garlicky breath.
-Still, eating garlic in its raw form is safe as long as you are not allergic to it.
+It is important to keep in mind that raw garlic has a strong and pungent flavor.
+If you consume a large amount of it at once, it can cause a burning sensation in your mouth and leave you with a garlicky odor on your breath.
+However, it is safe to eat raw garlic as long as you do not have an allergy to it.

 Garlic is highly nutritious.
 It contains several essential nutrients, all while being low in calories.
 A single clove of raw garlic contains :